"Every self-respecting billionaire should own their own country estate – it’s the ultimate prestige purchase."

 “One need only enter Assynt to see the great sphinx-like mass of Suilven to sense the atmosphere of unreality, almost fantasy, which permeates even the character of the people who live there.
 Mountains such as Quinag, Canisp, Ben More Assynt, Cul Mor, Cul Beag, Stack Polly and Conival all have the immense power to impress, and all serve to emphasise that man himself is perhaps the alien element in this landscape.”

 Man himself is perhaps the alien element in this landscape?
-There is archeological evidence that humans have lived in Assynt for 10,000 years!
+There is archaeological evidence that humans have lived in Assynt for 10,000 years!
 As if nature does not include human beings?
 Whither the crofters, or Norman MacCaig?
 Or as one crofter observed “tells you a lot about the bastards, doesn’t it?”

 A boy skips flat stones out to sea – each does fine